jeromecoupe/webstoemp/src/blogposts/2019-05-06-blazing-fast-image-resize-with-sharp-gulp.md

 ## Sharp

 [Sharp](https://github.com/lovell/sharp) is a Node.js image processing library to which we can easily use in a Gulp task.
-It offers a wide range of options and oparations we can use and is a lot faster than alternatives like `gulp-image-resize` for example.
+It offers a wide range of options and oparations we can use and is a whole lot faster and more flexible than alternatives like `gulp-image-resize` for example.

 Let's first install `sharp` as a dependency